Libensemble/libensemble/docs/platforms/theta.rst

 Theta
 =====

-Theta_ is a 11.69 petaflops Cray XC40 system based on the second-generation Intel Xeon Phi processor, available within ALCF_ at Argonne National Laboratory.
+Theta_ is a Cray XC40 system based on the second-generation Intel Xeon Phi processor, available within ALCF_ at Argonne National Laboratory.

 Theta features three tiers of nodes: login, MOM (Machine-Oriented Mini-server), and compute nodes.
+Users on login nodes submit batch runs to the MOM nodes.
 MOM nodes execute user batch-scripts to run on the compute nodes.

 Configuring Python
 ------------------